The importance of empathy in member experience

 Why is healthcare so emotional?

 We’re talking about the life and death of members and their loved ones.
 Of course, it’s emotional.
-Jack explains that if something goes wrong, or is communicated badly, the following kicks in:
+Jack explains the importance of empathy in member experience.
+If something goes wrong, or is communicated badly, the following kicks in:

 • Confusion